How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Results

-The S-Diff metric measures differences in point estimates relative to the unadjusted analysis, scaled by the standard error of the unadjusted estimator for comparison across RCTs.
-Across all settings, the S-Diff measures are approximately symmetric around zero, suggesting no systematic bias introduced by the covariate adjustment methods.
-Compared with adjusting for all covariates, more conservative approaches (Top-3 and Baseline+) yield less variability in S-Diff.
-In addition, the adjusted and unadjusted estimators exhibit closer point estimates for binary outcomes than for continuous outcomes.
+Point-estimate comparisons are summarized in Figure~\ref{fig:est-shift}.
+Across all settings, the point estimate shifts were approximately symmetric around zero, suggesting no systematic bias was introduced by the covariate adjustment methods.
+Compared with adjusting for all covariates, more conservative approaches (Top-3 and Baseline+) yielded more stability in estimate shifts.
+In addition, the adjusted and unadjusted estimators exhibited closer point estimates for binary outcomes than for continuous outcomes. {This pattern may reflect the bounded nature of binary outcomes, which leaves less room for point-estimate shifts, and the weaker outcome variation explained by baseline covariates in our empirical datasets.}

 Differences in point estimates generally arise from multiple sources and may not necessarily indicate bias.
 Taking ANCOVA as an illustrative example, Wang et al. \cite{wang2019analysis} showed that ANCOVA approximately subtracts from the unadjusted estimate the component of the treatment effect driven by covariate imbalance and its prognostic strength.
 Consequently, when the adjusted covariates are well balanced or weakly prognostic, the discrepancy between the ANCOVA and unadjusted estimators tends to be small.
 For other estimators, the scaled difference may also depend on additional factors such as treatment-effect heterogeneity and the allocation ratio.